 One for SDMX version 2.0 and the other for SDMX version 2.1

-After arriving, the query is processed and are created structures that indicate the version and type, if requested data or metadata, in the case of Metadata is made a pre-parsing of the query to check the correctness or the existence within the project of the required functionality.
-At this point everything is passed to FlyEngine that respond with an object that indicates the response or the error to return to the user.
+The query is processed and then are created structures that indicate the version and type, if are requested also data or metadata.
+In the case of Metadata is made a pre-parsing of the query to check the correctness or the existence within the project of the required functionality.
+At this point everything is passed to FlyEngine that respond with an object that indicates the response or the error that return to the user.
 This object is encapsulated in a SOAP message and is turned over to the user.

 RestSdmw

-This project was created as a simple library of classes, will be loaded as a WCF Web Service.
+This project was created as a simple library of classes, it will be loaded as a WCF Web Service.

-As with all webservice consists of interfaces (ServiceContract) that define the entry point used then the class that extends the same interface that serves as the main class of service (ServiceBehavior)
+Like all the webservices, it's composed by interfaces (ServiceContract) ) that define the entry point that will be used by a class.
+This class extends the same interface that will serve as the main class of service (ServiceBehavior)

 In this project there are two interfaces